Come and See: Plot

-In 1943, two Belarusian boys dig in a sand-filled trench looking for abandoned rifles in order to join the Soviet partisan forces.
-Their village elder warns them not to dig up the weapons as it would arouse the suspicions of the occupying Germans.
-One of the boys, Flyora, finds an SVT-40 rifle.
-The boys' activities are noticed by an Fw 189 reconnaissance aircraft, flying overhead.
+In 1943, Flyora and another Belarusian boy dig up a rifle from a trench to join the Soviet partisans.
+They do so in defiance of their village elder, who warns them that this would arouse the suspicions of the occupying Germans.
+The boys' activities are noticed by a Fw 189 reconnaissance aircraft.

-The next day two partisans arrive at Flyora's house, to conscript him.
-Flyora becomes a low-rank militiaman and is ordered to perform menial tasks.
-When the partisans are ready to move on, the commander, Kosach, says that Flyora is to remain behind at the camp.
-Bitterly disappointed, Flyora walks into the forest weeping and meets Glasha, a girl working as a nurse for the partisans, and the two bond before the camp is suddenly attacked by German paratroopers and dive bombers.
+The next day, partisans arrive at Flyora's house to conscript him against his mother's wishes.
+Flyora is taken to a partisan camp in the forest, where he becomes a low-rank militiaman who performs menial tasks.
+When those partisans trained to fight leave, their commander Kosach orders Flyora and several other men to remain behind at the camp.
+Bitterly disappointed, Flyora walks into the forest weeping.
+He comes across Glasha, an emotionally unstable adolescent girl working as a partisan nurse.
+The forest is suddenly attacked by dive bombers and German paratroopers, forcing the duo to flee.
+They hide from German officers passing through the forest and sleep under a tree for the night.